rdowning07/starter-town-tactics/readme.md

 - 📷 Camera movement and cinematic panning
 - 🎭 Scripted scenario actions and branching
 - 🎬 YAML-driven camera integration
+- 🎮 **Enhanced Game Loop** with turn-based progression and event management
+- 🎯 **ObjectivesManager** for dynamic objective tracking and updates
+- ⚡ **EventManager** for turn-based events (reinforcements, storms, boss phases)
+- 🤖 **Enhanced AIController** with behavior-based decision making
+- 🧪 **Comprehensive Testing** with 58 new tests and 96% coverage for game systems

 ### 🚧 In Progress
 - 🌀 Advanced animation branching and combos